Rali0s/ShadowCLI/README.md

 shadowops-rich shell --run-all
 ```

-Use `--module` with either a number or a module name to jump directly into a tool, or `--run-all` to execute each module sequentially.
+Use `--module` with either a number or a module name to jump directly into a
+tool, or `--run-all` to execute each module sequentially.
+Press `q` at any
+time while the menu is focused to exit instantly.

 ### Manual navigation